FragMAX/FragMAXapp/docs/site_plugins.md

 For full details of all classes that must be implemented, see the `fragview.sites.plugin` documentation.

+### Site Plugin Configuration

+The site-plugin that will be used by the application is configured by creating `local_site.py` file in the root of the application.
+This file must define SITE variable, which is a string representation of the site-plugin to load.
+For example, following file configures to use MAXIV site-plugin:

+    SITE = "MAXIV"

+The 'deploy/local_site.py-maxiv' file in this repository, is an example on how to select "MAXIV" site-plugin.

+Currently supported sites are "MAXIV" and "HZB".

 ## Loading of Site Plugins

 The canonical name of the site-plugin that will be used by the application is read from `local_site.SITE` variable.
-See the [Site Plugin Configuration](README.md#Site-Plugin-Configuration) on how to configure that variable.
+See the above on how to configure that variable.

 The canonical name is then converted to lower cases and expanded to a full python package name by prepending the "fragview.sites." string.
 The full package name then used to instantiate the `SitePlugin` class from that package.